Higher anaesthesia training

 Dr Alison Chalmers

 Dr Alison Chalmers qualified from Birmingham University in 1998.
 She trained in anaesthetics at the Queens’ Medical Centre in Nottingham and in hospitals throughout the East Midlands.
 She then completed a one year advanced fellowship in difficult airway management at the Queen Alexandra Hospital in Portsmouth.
-She has been a consultant anaesthetist at the Queen Victoria Hospital since 2010.

 Dr Timothy Vorster